 Choose Thumbnail Image to Upload: Change/add custom thumbnail image for the Space.

 Some visible fields are for Glue support troubleshooting and debugging purposes and therefore are read-only.

 Users can upload to Team Files locally from their computers.
 Administrator can in addition use the web portal to upload files.

-Users that have access to your Team and Team Spaces, can be found here.
-If you need to restrict the member access to specific Spaces, you can create a new Team with this specific Space, and assign these users to the new Team.
+Users that have access to your Team and Team Spaces can be found here.
+If you need to restrict member access to specific Spaces, you can create a new Team with this specific Space and assign these users to the new Team.

-For example, let’s say you want to have Marketing and Sales teams their own Lounge meeting space.
+For example, let’s say you want Marketing and Sales teams to have their own Lounge meeting spaces.
 Create one Team for Sales and another for Marketing.
 Assign members to their respective team spaces and add a Lounge scene to both of them.

 Add new Team members

 Admins can add and remove spaces and members within their organization’s Team(s).
 When subscribing to Glue, you should name at least one user with administrator permissions.

 Select Team Members.
 This opens the members admin page that allows you to add and remove members.